College football playoff debate: Proposals

-Several proposals for change to the Bowl Championship Series (BCS) were presented.
-The BCS commissioners contemplated replacing the current BCS with a plus-one format, which would create a national championship game at the conclusion of the traditional bowl season with the two participants selected among BCS bowl winners.
+Several proposals for change to the BCS were presented.
+The BCS commissioners contemplated changing to a "plus-one" format, which would create a national championship game at the conclusion of the traditional bowl season with the two participants selected among bowl game winners.
 Ultimately, the commissioners rejected any immediate action and tabled the discussion on whether to establish a plus-one format.

-Other proposed formats include a bracket-style playoff championship with 8, 10, 12, 16, 32, or 64 teams.
-Although popular among college football fans, these formats have gained little momentum within the circle of BCS commissioners.
-The official response from the BCS to these formats is: "if it ain't broke, don't fix it".
+Other proposed formats included a bracket-style playoff championship with 8, 10, 12, 16, 32, or 64 teams.
+Although popular among college football fans, these formats gained little momentum within the circle of BCS commissioners.
+The official response from the BCS to these formats was: "if it ain't broke, don't fix it".

-Another proposal to change the structure of the post-season came from the Mountain West Conference at the Bowl Championship Series commissioners' annual spring meetings in Pasadena, California in conjunction with the Rose Bowl's staging the 2010 BCS title game.
-The Mountain West Conference commissioner argued for a selection committee to replace the BCS ranking system, the establishment of an eight-team playoff, and a revision to the automatic qualifier rules.
+United States Senator Orrin Hatch (R-Utah) indicated that he would hold congressional hearings on the BCS after the 2008 Utah Utes football team of the Mountain West Conference (MWC) weren't a participant in the BCS national championship game after finishing the regular season undefeated.
+Later, the MWC itself raised a postseason proposal at the BCS commissioners' annual spring meetings in conjunction with the 2010 BCS title game.
+The MWC commissioner argued for a selection committee to replace the BCS ranking system, the establishment of an eight-team playoff, and a revision to the automatic qualifier rules.

-The latest proposal was announced on June 26, 2012, and will adopt a four-team playoff system.
-The system is to go into effect starting after the 2013 season and continuing to 2025.
-A new selection committee will determine which four teams will be playing for the championship.
+A bracket-style tournament was eventually announced on June 26, 2012, to adopt a four-team playoff system.
+This was set to go into effect following the 2013 season, utilizing a selection committee to determine which teams would play for the championship in a four-team playoff.
+This became the College Football Playoff (CFP), with the first College Football Playoff National Championship game held in January 2015, following the 2014 season.

-United States Senator Orrin Hatch (R-Utah) has indicated that he would hold congressional hearings on the BCS in the future after the 2008 Utah Utes football team didn't get to play in the national championship game after finishing the regular season undefeated (they were in the Mountain West at the time; they have since left for a Power 5 conference, the Pac-12 Conference).